 The initial 24-month program is ongoing and entails detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
 An airborne geophysical survey (MobileMMT) was flown in a systematic grid pattern to ensure full coverage and depth penetration.
 Field crews successfully completed 94.2% line-kilometres at Santiago Project.
-Drilling will be considered once a target generation evaluation is completed.
+Drilling at Santiago could begin in the last quarter of 2019, subject to the completion of target generation.
+Some drill targets may require access agreements by land owners.
+Drill programs are subject to receipt of water permits, which are expected to be received within the next few months.
+In the event any of these permits are not received when required, alternative sources for importing water to support the drilling are being investigated.